HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-vcn.markdown

 - Subtitles
 - Muxing

 These operations all happen in parallel as the job progresses.
-As such, it is normal to see high (or even 100%) CPU utilisation even when using VCE.
+As such, it is normal to see high (or even 100%) CPU utilisation even when using VCN.

 It is also common, particularly on lower-end or older hardware, for the CPU to be a bottleneck which will cause lower than expected performance.
 To minimize this effect, disable any filters that you do not require.

 ## Advanced options

-The AMD VCE hardware encoder has a limited set of advanced encoder options.
+The AMD VCN hardware encoder has a limited set of advanced encoder options.
 Generally speaking, it is not recommended to change these parameters, as the built-in presets offer a good range of options for common uses.

 If using HandBrake’s graphical interface, you can set the options in the `Advanced Options` field on the `Video` tab in the following format: